vuejs/vue2-ssr-docs/docs/guide/data.md

 Because the module is now a dependency of the route component, it will be moved into the route component's async chunk by webpack.

 ::: warning
-Don't forget to use the `preserveState: true` option for `registerModule` so we keep the state injected by the server.
+Don't forget to use the `preserveState` option for `registerModule` so we keep the state injected by the server. `preserveState` should be set to `true` for the client and `false` for the server.
 :::